roberto0180/ansible-testing/README.md

 10) Navigate to the directory ansible testing by entering `cd ansible-testing`

-11) Run the playbook in dry run mode using the command: `ansible-playbook -i inventory.yaml githubplay.yaml --check`
+11) Run the playbook in dry run mode using the command: `ansible-playbook -i inventory.yaml githubplay.yaml -e "filename=<username>-<case_number>" --check`.
+For example: `ansible-playbook -i inventory.yaml githubplay.yaml -e "filename=redgar-0123456" --check`

 12) Verify that any changes that Ansible is suggesting will be made are in fact correct and that no errors are output.

-13) Once satisfied that they are, run the playbook normally using the command: `ansible-playbook -i inventory.yaml githubplay.yaml`
+13) Once satisfied that they are, run the playbook normally using the command: `ansible-playbook -i inventory.yaml githubplay.yaml -e "filename=<username>-<case_number>"`